CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 The MGF output should contain the "SCANS" header, and it must correspond to the identifier of the "row ID".
 It has to be unique, and can be non sequential.

-### Metaboscape
+### MetaboScape

+#### For MetaboScape 5.0

-The feature quantification table (.CSV file, comma separated) should include columns with the following header:
+The feature quantification table (.CSV file, comma separated) should include columns with the following column header:

+SHARED_NAME
-1. FEATURE_ID
+FEATURE_ID
-2. RT
+RT
-3. PEPMASS
+PEPMASS
+CCS (optional, only tims/PASEF data)
+SIGMA_SCORE
+NAME_METABOSCAPE
+MOLECULAR_FORMULA
+ADDUCT
+KEGG
+CAS
-4. MaxIntensity
+MaxIntensity

-For ion mobility data, it must include a "CCS" column.
+{GroupName}_MeanIntensity (0-n times, dependent on the groups defined in MetaboScape) Sample Intensities

-All sample headers are not including the file format extension ".d" (DDA) or ".tdf" (PASEF)
+All sample headers are not including the file format extension ".d" (DDA) or ".tdf" (PASEF).
+The columns "FEATURE_ID", "RT", "PEPMASS", "MaxIntensity" are mandatory.

+#### Earlier versions of MetaboScape (<5.0)

+The feature quantification table (.CSV file, comma separated) should include columns with the following column header:

+SHARED_NAME
+FEATURE_ID
+RT
+PEPMASS
+NAME
+MOLECULAR_FORMULA
+ADDUCT
+KEGG
+CAS
+{GroupName}_MeanIntensity (0-n times, dependent on the groups defined in MetaboScape) Sample Intensities

+Sample headers are including the file format extension ".d".
+The columns "FEATURE_ID", "RT", "PEPMASS", "CAS" are mandatory.

 ### Progenesis QI